ardeleanmarcel/xpensemngr/services/logging/README.md

 Use `npx jsr publish` to publish a new version of this package.
-Make sure you patch the version first.
+Make sure you patch the version first (in jsr.json!!).